poseidon-framework/poseidon-framework.github.io/trident.md

   --checksumBib            Update .bib file checksum.
   --newContributors DSL    Contributors to add to the POSEIDON.yml file in the
                            form "[Firstname Lastname](Email address);...".
+  --jannoRemoveEmpty       Reorder the .janno file and remove empty colums.
+                           Remember to pair this option with --checksumJanno to also update the checksum.
   --onlyLatest             Consider only the latest versions of packages, or the
                            groups and individuals within the latest versions of packages, respectively.